JonFromNYC/Amazon-inventory-system-clone/README.md

 # Amazon Inventory System Clone
 This is an Amazon-like inventory management system using Node.js &amp; MySQL through a command line interface.
-The client types in the item and quantity they want to complete a transaction.
+After reading the book, "The Everything Store" about the start of Amazon.com one chapter that caught my attention related to a bug.
+Th bug in question allowed someone to input a negative integer for the number of books they wanted to order and pay themself a refund check.
+When building this application I wanted to see how I could fix that bug.

 ## Requirements for this program
 ___